 Bob Gebhardt, Treasurer.
 Bob retired as a software engineer after 40 years working with companies ranging from Bell Laboratories to LeftHand Networks to Google.
 He served four terms as treasurer of an HOA.
 Bob has a BS in Mathematics and Computer Science from Iowa State University and an MS in Computer and Communication Science from the University of Michigan.
 He has two thriving adult graduates of BVSD.

-Tricia Carpenter, Parent Liaison Coordinator.
+Tricia Carpenter, Co-Parent Liaison Coordinator.
 Tricia and Deb jointly coordinate Parent Liaison Activities.
 Tricia has been actively involved with Gifted and Talented Education since moving to Boulder Valley in 1999.
 She has worked as a BVSD middle school technology and math teacher, a TAG Educational Advisor, and a high school math tutor.
 Tricia has a Bachelor of Science degree in Computer Science and Master’s degree in Secondary Math Education from Stanford University.
 She has 3 children, ranging from middle school to high school to college.

 Stacey Green, Advocacy Chair.
 Stacey Morris Green is the proud mom of three BVSD students and is a BVSD graduate herself.
 Stacey reads admission applications for her alma mater, Dartmouth College, where she previously served as an assistant director of admissions.
 She also holds a Master of Arts degree in Higher Education Administration, and was an assistant dean of students at Regis University and Boston College with an emphasis on support for students in crisis and distress.
 Stacey is excited to bridge her personal and professional experiences in her role with BVGT’s new advocacy committee.